 I returned to the DNA Recombination and Repair laboratory of Dr Stephen West, at CRUK's London Research Institute, and have been with the group ever since.
 I relocated with the laboratory to the Francis Crick Institute in 2016, in my current role as Principal Laboratory Research Scientist.

-In 2020, I achieved Chartered Scientist status with membership of The Royal Society of Biology.
+In 2020, I achieved Chartered Scientist status and became a member of The Royal Society of Biology.